-LAWS1212 Bharatiya Sakshya Adhiniyam-2023 (BSA-Law of Evidence) L Т Р S J С Course Type: Co ompulsory Law Paper 3 1 0 0 0 4
+LAWS1212 Bharatiya Sakshya Adhiniyam-2023 (BSA-Law of Evidence) L Т P S J C Course Type: 0 Compulsory Law Paper 3 1 0 0 0 4

-Course Description: The Bharatiya Sakshya Adhiniyam 2023 (Law of Evidence) plays a significant role in judicial process as the outcome of the litigation depends on the relevancy and admissibility of the evidence in both civil and criminal proceedings.
+Course Description: Law of evidence plays a significant role in judicial process as the outcome of the litigation depends on the relevancy and admissibility of the evidence in both civil and criminal proceedings.
 With vital changes and developments in different fields, the judicial system is facing several challenges regarding admissibility of evidence.
-This course deals with various principles dealt in the Indian Evidence Act, 1872 with the reference to the contemporary developments.
+The Bharatiya Sakshya Adhiniyam 2023 course deals with various principles dealt in the Indian Evidence Act, 1872 with the reference to the contemporary developments.